-These actuarial calculations reflect a long-term perspective that involves estimates of reported amounts and assumptions about the probability of events far into the future.
+The actuarial calculations reflect a long-term perspective that involves estimates of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.

-These actuarial calculations are based on the substantive plan and pertinent law as they exist at the time of the preparation of this valuation study.
+The actuarial calculations are based on the substantive plan and pertinent law as they exist at the time of the preparation of this valuation study.
 The substantive plan is the plan that operates in practice.
-Due to the uncertainty of future regulations, the impact, if any, of various provisions included in recent healthcare reform legislation is not specifically reflected in the valuation.

 Actuarial Accrued Liability (AAL).
 That portion, as determined by a particular Actuarial Cost Method, of the Actuarial Present Value of plan benefits which is allocated to periods prior to the valuation date.